-(a) a person seeking access to a forest other than a State forest; or the Minister may negotiate, or appoint a facilitator from the panel referred to in section 45 to facilitate negotiations, with interested parties with a view to determining whether 50 and on what terms an owner of such a forest is willing to grant access to the public.
+(a) a person seeking access to a forest other than a State forest; or the Minister may negotiate, or appoint a facilitator from the panel referred to in section 45 to facilitate negotiations, with interested parties with a view to determining whether and on what terms a registered owner of such a forest is willing to grant access to the public.

-(b) an owner of such a forest,
+(b) a registered owner of such a forest,

-(4) Where the Minister is of the opinion that it is justified and affordable, he or she may-
+(4) Where the Minister is of the opinion that it is justified and affordable, he or she 15 may-

-- (a) provide financial or other assistance from the Trust funds for the development of an area of public access in a forest other than a State forest; - (b) compensate an owner of such a forest from the Trust funds for losses caused by the grant of access to the public in such a forest. "", en en e
+(a) provide financial or other assistance from the Trust funds for the development of an area of public access in a forest other than a State forest;

+(b) compensate a registered owner of such a forest from the Trust funds for losses caused by the grant of access to the public in such a forest.